This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 :family: AWS & Community events

-I highly recommend to participating in “in-person” meetings and events, you will find below the nearest events available.
+I highly recommend participating in “in-person” meetings and events.
+You will find below the nearest events available.

 ๐จโ๐ฌ Experiment using Labs